 Cen-Cal worked with two other California dive councils to benefit divers by having the sport lobster season open earlier than the commercial season.

 Underwater Sports promotion is the major reason that Cen-Cal, USOA, and CMAS exist.
 These organizations sanction local, regional, and national competitions in fin swimming, hockey, photography, rugby, and skin diving (spearfishing).
-See the 'Sports' link above for more information.
+See the specific sport links for more information.

 Insurance to indemnify and allow our sports to proceed is available at a reasonable cost through Cen-Cal/USOA.

 After organizational meetings representatives from eleven countries formed the Confederation Mondiale de Activites Subaquatiques, otherwise known as CMAS or the World Underwater Federation.
 CMAS is dedicated to sports, technical/scuba training, and scientific pursuits in the underwater world.
 It is headquartered in Rome.
-Click on the above logo to go there.
+Click on CMAS to go there.